Some items purchased on your trip need to be declared with customs when you enter Austria.

 Import and export of cash

-The transport of cash or other means of payment (travellers' checks, gold bars, gold coins, etc.) worth more than €10,000 into and out of the European Union is subject to declaration with a customs office in accordance with Reg.
+The transport of cash or other means of payment (travellers' checks, gold bars, gold coins, etc.) worth more than €10,000 into and out of the European Union is subject to declaration at a customs office in accordance with Reg.
 (EC) 1889/05 art.
 3 para.
 2.

 Declaration forms can be obtained at the customs counters or the customs office.